MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 Here are some considerations and key actions that you can take to strengthen your data culture:

-- Give serious consideration to the type of data culture you want to cultivate.
+- Give serious consideration to the type of data culture that you want to cultivate.
 Ideally, it's more from a position of user empowerment than a position of command and control.
-- Talk to stakeholders in different business units to understand what analytics practices are currently working well and what isn't working well for data-driven decision-making.
+- Talk to stakeholders in different business units to understand what analytics practices are currently working well and what practices aren't working well for data-driven decision-making.
 Conduct a series of workshops to understand the current state and to formulate the desired future state.
-- Talk to stakeholders in IT, BI, and/or the [COE](powerbi-adoption-roadmap-center-of-excellence.md) to understand what [governance](powerbi-adoption-roadmap-governance.md) constraints need consideration.
+- Talk to stakeholders in IT, BI, and the [COE](powerbi-adoption-roadmap-center-of-excellence.md) to understand what [governance](powerbi-adoption-roadmap-governance.md) constraints need consideration.
 These talks can present an opportunity to educate teams on topics like security and infrastructure.
-Another key topic is what Power BI actually is (and that it's significantly more powerful than a query tool).
+Another key topic is what Power BI actually is (and how it's significantly more powerful than a query tool).
-- Verify the level of [executive sponsorship](powerbi-adoption-roadmap-executive-sponsorship.md) and support you have in place to advance data culture goals.
+- Verify the level of [executive sponsorship](powerbi-adoption-roadmap-executive-sponsorship.md) and support that you have in place to advance data culture goals.
 - Make purposeful decisions about your BI strategy.
 Decide what the ideal balance of business-led self-service BI, managed self-service BI, and enterprise BI should be for the key business units in the organization (discussed in the [content ownership and management](powerbi-adoption-roadmap-content-ownership-and-management.md) article).
 Also consider how the strategy relates to the extent of published content for personal BI, team BI, departmental BI, and enterprise BI (discussed in the [content delivery scope](powerbi-adoption-roadmap-content-delivery-scope.md) article).
 Determine how these decisions affect your action plan.
 - Begin creating an action plan for immediate, short-term, and long-term action items.
 Identify business groups and problems that represent a "quick win" and can make a visible difference.